Amager Bakke CopenHill waste-to-energy facility in Copenhagen with ski slope architecture and civic infrastructure scale

 Every farm of meaningful scale carries a waste stream that does not have to stay a liability.

 Agricultural operations generate effluents, manure, and processing residues continuously.
-Modular WtE and WWT infrastructure can be placed at the farm, sized for its stream, and operated by the people who run it.
-The waste stream becomes the operating input.
+Modular WtE and WWT infrastructure can be placed at the farm itself, reducing transportation, treatment delays, and operating burden.

 Data center infrastructure showing cooling systems, server arrays, and facility scale